 On Monday 27 May 2013, the American Academy in Rome celebrated internationally renowned director and screenwriter, Maestro Bernardo Bertolucci, awarding him the McKim Medal in honor of his significant accomplishments and contributions to cinema throughout his career.

 Christia Mercer Presently Works on Platonisms in Early Modern Thought

-Ramie Targoff is the American Academy in Rome Scholar in Residence and Professor of English at Brandeis University.
+Christia Mercer is an American Academy in Rome Scholar in Residence and the Gustave M. Berne Professor of Philosophy at Columbia University.